harjitmoe/ecma35lib/README.md

   (which confines the entire ISO 6937 repertoire definition (rather than just one of the charts as in ISO/IEC 6937) to an annex which isn't referenced from the main text), and (b) we're mapping to ISO/IEC 10646, not to ISO/IEC 10367 or 8859, so combining marks aren't a problem.
+- All graphical sets (besides Blissymbolics) with registered escapes.
+- Backspace composition sequences.

 # Still to do

-- More graphical sets.
 - More general RHS sets.
 - Support for JOHAB as a DOCS set.
 - Support for LMBCS as a DOCS set.
+- Support for EBCDIC as a DOCS set, with the addition of 190 and 190^n sets implied by this.
 - Dynamically allocating sets, IRR codes, DOCS codes (e.g. Shift_JIS) in some configurable way.
 - Functionality of CSI, CEX, C1 _et cetera_ controls.
   - Rich or annotated output of some sort.
-- Backspace composition sequences.
 - Figure out how the relevant parts of Videotex work:
   - The rest of the control sets.
   - The rest of the DOCS codes.